Fishtown wedding venue abruptly shuts down

-FISHTOWN (WPVI) --Several customers of Skybox Event Center been left in the dark and are looking for answers after the popular Philadelphia wedding venue abruptly shut down.
+FISHTOWN (WPVI) --Several customers of Skybox Event Center have been left in the dark and are looking for answers after the popular Philadelphia wedding venue abruptly shut down.

-"Finding out you don't have a place to have your wedding, that's probably the worst thing that could happen," said Sara Appleby of New Kensington.
+"Finding out you don't have a place to have your wedding, that's probably the worst thing that could happen," said Sara Appleby of Philadelphia.

 Just three weeks before her May 19 wedding, Appleby learned from Skybox Event Center's event coordinator that her wedding venue was closing.

-"We paid our initial deposit, which was $3000 and then we paid our mid-payment in April, so right before they told us we had paid a little over $8000," said Appleby.
+"We paid our initial deposit, which was $3,000, and then we paid our mid-payment in April.
+So right before they told us, we had paid a little over $8,000," said Appleby.
 "We haven't heard from the owner about receiving that back."

-The Skybox Event Center's phone number is no longer in service and Owner Chris Voz has gone radio silent.
+The Skybox Event Center's phone number is no longer in service and owner Chris Voz has gone radio silent.

 "We were in complete shock as to how they were able to sign a contract with us in 2017, knowing that they didn't have the correct zoning permits," said Matthew Chin, of Bloomfield, New Jersey.